carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 Python does nothing,
 but if it's false,
-Python halts the program immediately and prints the error message if one is provided.
+Python halts the program immediately and raises an `AssertionError` with a custom error message.

 To demonstrate an assertion in action, consider this piece of code that halts if any rainfall observations are negative: